complx-tools/pylc3.autograder.examples/README.md

 9) [lc3_calling_convention_recursive] - This example shows how to test a subroutine that's recursive.
 More importantly how to test that subroutines are calling other subroutines correctly with the correct set of parameters.
 10) [subroutine_pass_by_regs] - This example shows how to test a subroutine using pass by registers rather than the lc3 calling convention.
 The example is a pass by registers version of the above example.

+**Final note**: Please be aware that pylc3.autograder doesn't output a grade.
+The framework will produce a JSON file (see the examples for how this is formatted).
+A script can then parse the JSON and then assign points per each assertion passed or failed.

 [simple_add]: <simple_add>
 [simple_sum]: <simple_sum>
 [simple_string]: <simple_string>